This comic hits home because it plays out in so many situations:

 Let’s see this in action with a hypothetical scenario.
 This is a common data crisis at work, and often used in analytical interviews.

 Let’s pretend you work at Substack, and noticed that comments on articles have dropped by 25%!
 It’s your first week, and you are nervous.
 How do you investigate?

 - Time frame: over what time frame did this metric change?

 - Equation: what is the equation leading to this metric?

 - Lever: what is the specific lever that changed?

 Steps 1, 2 and 3 are about determining whether you need to be concerned at all.
 Steps 4 and 5 dive deeper to identify the root cause once you’ve validated it’s worth your time.

 Step 1 is about importance, and checks whether this metric matters for the business.
 To answer this, you should return to the mission.

 Why does Substack exist?
 To make it easier for independent writers to build a direct relationship with readers through an email newsletter.
-While comments is one indication this is happening, the more important metrics should directly measure progress towards the mission on a weekly or monthly basis, including: # active creators, # free / paid readers, # views.
+While comments is one indication this is happening, the more important metrics should directly measure progress towards its mission, including: # active creators, # free / paid readers, # views on a weekly or monthly basis.

 In short, comments are not a tier-1 metric (phew!), but given a 25% drop sounds big, let’s dig a little further.